lrharris215/CSharpTTT/README.md

 Welcome to Tic Tac Toe!

 About:
    - This Tic Tac Toe game was created to help me learn C#.
+The tests are written using [xUnit](https://xunit.net/).
 At this time, it can be run in the console.

 Setup:
 - [Install dotnet](https://dotnet.microsoft.com/en-us/download).
 This project uses version 5.0.